unbit/uwsgi-docs/PSGIquickstart.rst

    uwsgi yourconfig.ini

-if for some reason your config cannot end with the expected extension (.ini, .xml, .yml, .js) you can force the binary to use a specifi parser in this way:
+if for some reason your config cannot end with the expected extension (.ini, .xml, .yml, .js) you can force the binary to use a specific parser in this way:

 .. code-block:: sh